NenadPantelic/rate-limited-service/README.md

 rate-limit.bandwidths.FREE.refill-interval-in-minutes=60
 ```

+---

+### Students section

 **Note:** this project is implemented to demonstrate some concepts of the system design and it is used as a demo project for the course _Design of the information systems and databases_ at the University of Kragujevac (Faculty of Engineering).

+Things to think about:
+How would you make a general rate limiter, that is not tied to the user limit, but let's say the app can serve 6000 requests/minute.
+Try implementing that kind of limiter that limits the overall number of requests, regardless of the number of users.